lrodorigo/py-pingu/README.md

 In order to use Berkley Packet Filtering also the `tcpdump` is needed by py-pingu.

 ## Building
+You can use the `build.sh` script to generate a statically-linked single-executable.
+It must run as `sudo` and needs a running `docker` instance.

+`sudo build.sh`

+By default it generates an `arm64v8` executable.
+You can uncomment `ARCH=x86` line to build an x86 executable.

+## Changelog
+29/10/2019
+- Added support for non-ethernet interfaces (such as PPP serial modem).
+When using a non-ethernet interface a L3 raw-socket is used.

 ## Authors

 Luigi Rodorigo